mkachlicka/mkachlicka/README.md

 - 🔬 Analysing speech using NLP techniques to assess language proficiency, identify common errors, and track learning trajectories
 - 🧠 Learning about encoding and decoding models for neuroimaging data, as well as feature extraction techniques and neural networks

-### 👀 Open to Opportunities
+### 👀 Open to opportunities
-I'm currently looking for a new role to work on topics related to audio, neuroscience, environmental sounds, language, language learning, language analytics, language technology, neurotechnology, auditory diagnostics and/or performance assessments.
+I'm currently looking for a new role to work on topics related to audio, neuroscience, environmental sounds, bioacoustics/animal communication, language, language learning, language analytics, language technology, neurotechnology, auditory diagnostics and/or performance assessments.
 I'm primarily looking in London, UK or nearby areas, but I'm open to considering other locations if the fit feels exceptional.

-Thanks for stopping by! 🌟
 <!--
 **mkachlicka/mkachlicka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 📡🌊🧪🧭